strimzi/proposals/073-decouple-ca-management-from-end-entity-certificate-management.md

 8. At the end of the reconcile loop the cluster operator updates the shared Kubernetes Secret to change the state of the CA certificate to TRUSTED_IN_USE and the old CA certificate to ZOMBIE, indicating that no end entity certificates are using the CA certificate
 9. In a future loop the CaReconciler removes the old CA certificate from the shared Kubernetes Secret (because it is observed to be in the `ZOMBIE` state).

+1. If Strimzi is managing the CA, the CaReconciler renews the Cluster and Client CAs certificates and keys.
+The old certificate and key can be removed from the Kubernetes Secret.
+2. The CaReconciler takes the Cluster CA certificate and places it in the new shared Kubernetes Secret with the state UNTRUSTED.
+It also updates the old CA certificate to have the state PHASE_OUT.
+3. The component reconcilers (KafkaReconciler, ZooKeeperReconciler, EntityOperatorReconciler etc) see the new UNTRUSTED CA certificate and:
+   1. Roll the pods to trust the new CA certificate
+4. One of the rolling updates times out
+5. In the mean time the Kafka CR has changed
+5. This change triggers a new reconcile loop
+6. At the beginning of the reconcile loop the cluster operator sees there is a CA certificate in the state UNTRUSTED and keeps the old Cluster Operator certificate
+7. The component reconcilers (KafkaReconciler, ZooKeeperReconciler, EntityOperatorReconciler etc):
+   1. Generate new certificates signed by the new CA key
+   2. Roll the pods to use the new certificates
+8. In this case we get an error because the brokers don't trust the new

+Usecase where we use current flow:
+When the CA private key is updated (either because it has expired or the user has incremented the generation to indicate they've manually updated the Kubernetes Secret):
+1. If Strimzi is managing the CA, the CaReconciler renews the Cluster and Client CAs certificates and keys.
+The old certificate and key are kept in the Kubernetes Secret and renamed to have the key ca-YYYY-MM-DDTHH-MM-SSZ.crt.
+2. The CaReconciler skips updating the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret (since the components still only trust the old CA)
+3. The CaReconciler rolls the ZooKeeper and Kafka nodes to trust the new CA certificates
+4. One of the rolling updates times out
+5. In the mean time the Kafka CR has changed
+5. This change triggers a new reconcile loop
+6. At the beginning of the reconcile loop the CaReconciler sees there are some pods still not trusting the new CA so it keeps the same cluster operator certificate
+7. CaReconciler finished rolling the pods
+4. The ZooKeeper and Kafka reconcilers generate new certificates signed by the new CA key and with new config and roll the pods to use the new certificates
+5. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the new CA key and with new config and roll the pods to use the new certificates
+6. A new reconciliation starts
+7. The CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with the new CA certificate (since the generations are now correct)
+8. The CaReconciler removes the old CA certificates and keys that have been named ca-YYYY-MM-DDTHH-MM-SSZ.crt.

 Notes:
 The existing annotations strimzi.io/ca-cert-generation and strimzi.io/ca-key-generation can still be used by the CaReconciler and the cluster operator to track which certificates the Kubernetes Pods are trusting/using.